OffchainLabs/arbitrum-docs/arbitrum-docs/build-decentralized-apps/oracles/02-how-to-use-oracles.md

 }
 ```

 You can adapt this contract to your needs.
-Just remember to use the address of the asset you want to request the price for in the appropriate network, and to **deploy your contract to the same network**.
+Just remember to use the address of the asset you want to request the price for in the appropriate network and to **deploy your contract to the same network**.
 Remember we have a [Quickstart](/build-decentralized-apps/01-quickstart-solidity-hardhat.md) available that goes through the process of compiling and deploying a contract.

 ### Querying a random number through API3